 – Transfer the prepared fruits into a fermentation vessel, such as a glass carboy or food-grade plastic bucket.

-– Add sugar to increase the content and improve fermentation.
+– Add sugar to increase the alcohol content and improve fermentation.
 The amount of sugar needed will depend on the fruit's natural sugar content and your desired sweetness level.

-– Some fruits may require the addition of to achieve the desired consistency and balance of flavors.
+– Some fruits may require the addition of water to achieve the desired consistency and balance of flavors.

-– Optionally, you can add wine to kickstart the fermentation process.
+– Optionally, you can add wine yeast to kickstart the fermentation process.
 This will ensure a more controlled and predictable fermentation.

 – Cover the vessel with a clean cloth or an airlock to allow carbon dioxide to escape while preventing any contaminants from entering.